ARelaxedScholar/a-relaxed-universe/src/site/notes/1. Cosmos/Probability Measure.md

 $$
 P(\bigcup_{i=1}^\infty A_i) = \lim_{m \rightarrow \infty} P[\bigcup_{i=1}^m A_i)]
 $$
 This looks rather obvious (I mean it looks really similar to how we definite infinite summations,) but there's actually more to this statement than meets the eye.
-This is a really important theorem that is used all the time in [[Probability Theory\|Probability Theory]].
+This is a really important theorem that is used all the time in [[1.
+Cosmos/Probability Theory\|Probability Theory]].
 Also, among other things we are **NOT** taking the limit inside the brackets, an actual rigorous proof is required to show the equivalency.

 Also $\bigcup$ shouldn't be seen as a sequential operator which operates $A_1$ and $A_2$, and then $A_1\cup A_2$ and $A_3$, etc. Instead it takes everything at once.
 While the following statement is true
 $$